* This is the Professional Version. *

 Evaluation should include a 3-generation family history, developmental and neurologic assessment, examination for limb asymmetry and cutaneous lesions, and brain MRI.
 Sometimes disproportionate macrocephaly is familial and not associated with other anomalies, complications, or developmental delays; this form is transmitted in an autosomal dominant pattern, so at least one parent has a large head circumference.
 The diagnoses to be considered include neurofibromatosis type I, Fragile X syndrome, Sotos syndrome, and lysosomal storage disorders.

 Microcephaly is a head circumference < 2 standard deviations below the mean for age.
 In microcephaly, the head is disproportionately small in relation to the rest of the body.
-Microcephaly has many chromosomal or environmental causes, including prenatal drug, alcohol, or radiation exposure, prenatal infections (eg, TORCH [toxoplasmosis, other pathogens, rubella, cytomegalovirus, and herpes simplex]), and poorly controlled maternal phenylketonuria.
+Microcephaly has many chromosomal or environmental causes, including prenatal drug, alcohol, or radiation exposure, prenatal infections (eg, TORCH [toxoplasmosis, other pathogens, rubella, cytomegalovirus, and herpes simplex] and possibly Zika virus), and poorly controlled maternal phenylketonuria.
 Microcephaly also is a feature of > 400 genetic syndromes.
 The consequences of microcephaly itself include neurologic and developmental disorders (eg, seizure disorders, intellectual disability, spasticity).

 Evaluation should include detailed prenatal history to identify risk factors, developmental and neurologic assessment, and brain MRI.
 Primary autosomal recessive microcephaly may involve a defect in one or more of at least four genes.